Why should Canadians consider studying at JCU Medical School in Australia?

-Prof Wronski said there are many countries in a similar position to Australia, including Canada.
+There are many countries in a similar position to Australia, including Canada.
 Like Australia, our population is concentrated on the fringes of the country, where the climate is most ideal and the land most usable.
 But where people live in rural and Northern Canada, away from the general population, finding health care can be more challenging—just like the people in remote and tropical locations of Australia.

-Does this sound like you?
-If you’re passionate about changing the world, particularly the lives of those who live in rural or remote areas, JCU wants to talk to you!
+So, if you’re passionate about changing the world, particularly the lives of those who live in rural or remote areas, JCU wants to talk to you!

-About the JCU Medical School Medical Program
+About the JCU Medical Program

 Program: Bachelor of Medicine Bachelor of Surgery